 CDBG-CV: The City has been successful in developing projects that have been able to respond to the COVID-19 pandemic.
 The City has expended its first COVID response allocation by partnering with the local Meals on Wheels to provide hot meals to elderly and low-income citizens during the pandemic.
 The City also partnered with the Ocala/Marion County Chamber & Economic Partnership (CEP) to provide microenterprise loans to companies during the pandemic to assist them in retaining their business operations.
-Currently the City has contracts with the local Boys & Girls Club to provide safe and sanitary responses to the COVID pandemic among low-income youth, and with the Greater Ocala Community Development Corporation (GOCDC) to conduct a micro business loan program for micro businesses negatively affected by the economic downturn brought on by the conditions of the COVID-19 pandemic.
+Currently there is a rise of COVID-19 cases in the Country.
+In addition, at the beginning of the year, Ocala experienced the closing of its largest emergency homeless shelter due to COVID cases among citizens residing at the Shelter.
+In response, to this local need for housing, the City plans to use \$200,000 of grant funding to provide rental assistance for the purpose of preventing homelessness and the potential of overcrowded housing conditions which could lead to the spread of the Corona Virus.